groupon/seedster/README.md

 An SSH user that can connect (for purposes of downloading the file with `scp`) to the host where the production dump is.

-##### `dump_host`
+##### `ssh_host`

-The host (a hostname) where the dump file is stored.
+The SSH host (a hostname) where the dump file is stored.
 We made this configurable to be able to dump data from production and staging.

 ##### `tables`

-e.g. `tables = [ /* {name: '', query: '' } */ ]`
+e.g. `tables = [ {name: '', query: '' } ]`

-The tables option is where each query is stored.
+The tables option is where each table being dumped is configured.
 This is currently an array of hashes, with two items, `name` and `query`. `name` is the name of the database table, and `query` is the SQL query.

-We are dumping 10-15 tables worth of data for the same user, so that means we have 10-15 items specified here.
+We are dumping 10-15 tables worth of data for the same user, so that means we have 10-15 hashes in this array.

 This is where we would modify those queries over time to include or exclude more tables or fields of data.